Corinne Bailey Rae (born Corinne Jacqueline Bailey, 26.2.1979)

 Performing on Radio 1's Live Lounge (on Jo Whiley's show), Corinne Bailey Rae performed covers of 'SexyBack' by Justin Timberlake and 'Munich' by Editors.
 She also recorded a cover of John Lennon's 'I'm Losing You' for an Amnesty International compilation.
 In July 2007, Corinne Bailey Rae performed live for the London Live 8 concert.
 That same year, she performed with Herbie Hancock, on a cover of Joni Mitchell's 'River'.

 Following the death of her husband, Corinne Bailey Rae took a break from music.
 However, in 2009, she recorded a new album, released in February 2010 and entitled The Sea.

-In 2001, Corinne Bailey married Jason Rae.
+Personal Life: In 2001, Corinne Bailey married Jason Rae.
 Jason was a saxophonist from Aberdeen.
 He played with the Leeds-based band The Haggis Horns, who acted as a backing band for Amy Winehouse, Mark Ronson, Lily Allen and Nightmares on Wax, as well as Corinne Bailey Rae.

 In March 2008, Jason Rae was found dead in the Hyde Park area of Leeds, having died from a suspected drug overdose.

 Florrie Arnold and Corinne Bailey Rae - Guests at the event dressed in Prada included: Jessie Ware, Joanna Vanderham, Mr Hudson, Corinne Bailey Rae, Florrie Arnold, Hikari Yokoyama, Daisy Lowe and Atlanta de Cadenet. at Prada Old Bond Street - London, England, United Kingdom - Friday 20th February 2015

 Uk Release Date 29th May